TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpsourcesnapshotfailedvssproviderveto.md

 # CBPSourceSnapshotFailedVSSProviderVETO

 <!--issueDescription-->
-Your backup operation failed because there might be a disk management policy that is preventing the discs from being displayed ONLINE
+Your backup operation failed because there might be a disk management policy that is preventing the discs from being displayed ONLINE.
 <!--/issueDescription-->

 ## **Recommended Steps**